mhofherr/TaskPaperManager/README.md

 * send daily status mails for @high, @medium, @duesoon and @overdue tasks
 * flag tasks with due-dates as @duesoon or @overdue (helpful for hightlighting with modified TaskPaper Theme)
 * Sort the list (primary sort criterium: @prio, secondary: @start)
+* Copy tasks with the tag @maybe in a dedicated maybe list and remove from master list

 The variable parameters are configured via a separate config file (tpp.cfg):